 - In the bowl of a mixer, beat the butter and sugar together until light and creamy.
 Add the eggs one at a time, mixing well after each addition.

-- Beat in the bananas.
+- Beat in the bananas and vanilla.
 At this point, your batter will split and it will look like you've messed it up.
 You haven't, just keep going.

 - Sift together the dry ingredients then stir into the batter.